 Pontifax will target companies in the U.S., Europe and its home country of Israel with the venture debt fund.
 Rajkomar said the fund will invest in private crossover rounds when valuations are "outside our comfort range" for the equity fund.
 It will also invest in companies it believes are undervalued that are trading on NASDAQ, Euronext or the London Stock Exchange, and that are seeking dual listings or re-listings.

-“Most of the returns will be driven by the equity upside from conversion of the loan notes,” Rajkomar explained, adding that the process can reduce a company's financial liability.
+“Most of the returns will be driven by the equity upside from conversion of the loan notes,” and the process can reduce a company's financial liability, said Rajkomar.

 As mezzanine rounds have grown larger, some private companies’ valuations have grown out of reach for Pontifax’s $250 million equity fund, which closed in April 2018.
 That vehicle is 15-year-old Pontifax's fifth venture fund.